Corciano

 Corciano is a comune (municipality) in the Province of Perugia in the Italian region Umbria, located about 8 km west of Perugia.
-As of 31 December 2004, it had a population of 17,008 and an area of 63.7 km².
+As of 30 June 2025, it had a population of 21,539 and an area of 63.7 km2.
 Corciano borders the comuni of Magione and Perugia.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 History

 The earliest traces of human presence (some fragments of flint tools on blades and fragments of vases turned into dough) date back to Neolithic times.
-The discovery of two cinerari vessels (preserved in the Museum of the Palazzo Municipale) indicate the presence of humans in the period between the ninth and eighth centuries BC Between the third and first centuries BC formed several settlements (usually small) dedicated mainly to agricultural and artisanal.
+The discovery of two cinerary vessels (preserved in the Museum of the Palazzo Municipale) indicate the presence of humans in the period between the ninth and eighth centuries BC Between the third and first centuries BC formed several settlements (usually small) dedicated mainly to agricultural and artisanal.

 The immediate neighborhood was populated by Etruscans, whose presence was dramatically signaled by the discovery in 1812 of bronze panels from a parade chariot, at Castel San Mariano di Corciano.
 Under Roman rule it became a district of Roman agricultural villas.